AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - Shield sprites are more accurate
 - Super Stars use correct sprites
 - Eggman's sprites have been corrected
-- Eggman's deafeated frame has restored animations
+- Eggman's defeated frame has restored animations
 - Fixes a color error in some of Tails' sprites having incorrect transparent pixels
 - Fixes a color error in some of Knuckles' sprites making the black a dark green
 - Title emblem is now accurate
 - Final Zone's computer is not corrupted anymore
 - Palette issues have been fixed
-- Changes sonic's skid animation to be from S1, not CD
+- Changes Sonic's skid animation to be from S1, not CD
 - Fixes knuckles' shoes on his hanging sprite to not have broken shading
 - Restored a missing frame to Knuckles' hanging animation
 - Knuckles' life icon and signpost is now based of KiS2